Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-The problem is then to assign a definite sign to the square root.
+The problem however is the sign to the square root.
 Since we are only interested in relative signs we may, for example, choose the positive branch of the square root.
-However, for this choice to be consistent we must have that the sign is preserved by gauge transformations; this is evidently true for infinitesimal gauge transformations, but for the topologically non-trivial ones,
+However, for this choice to be consistent, the sign must be preserved by gauge transformations.
+This is evidently the case for infinitesimal gauge transformations, but not for transformations that do not lie in the connected component of the identity

-This spells trouble, because $A_{\mu}$ and $A_{\mu}^{U}$ can be continously connected, and we have no consistent way of excluding $A_{\mu}^{U}$ from the path integral.
-It follows that the partition function is zero because the contribution coming from $A_{\mu}$ is exactly cancelled by that from $A_{\mu}^{U}$.
+This means trouble, because $A_{\mu}$ and $A_{\mu}^{U}$ are not continuously connected and there is no consistent way of excluding $A_{\mu}^{U}$ from the path integral.
+As a consequence, the partition function vanishes because the contribution from $A_{\mu}$ is cancelled by that from $A_{\mu}^{U}$.

-We may understand (\ref{Sign-change}) in terms of eigenvalue flows.
-We know that the number of positive and negative non-zero modes of $i\Dsl$ are equal.
-Then we may define $[det\,i\Dsl]^{\frac{1}{2}}$ as the regularized product of the positives eigenvalues of the Dirac operator
+Equation~(\ref{Sign-change}) can be understood in terms of spectral flow.
+We have seen that the non-zero modes of the Dirac operator~$i\Dsl$ are paired.
+We may then define $[\det\,i\Dsl]^{\frac{1}{2}}$ as the regularized product of the positives eigenvalues of the Dirac operator

-Since we can continuously interpolate between $A_{\mu}$ and $A_{\mu}^{U}$, consider the family of connections $A_{\mu}^{t}=tA_{\mu}^{U}+(1-t)A_{\mu}$ with $t\in [0,1]$.
-We can study the flow of the eigenvalues of $i\Dsl(A_{\mu}^{t})$ as a function of $t$.
-The condition implying that the determinant changes sign in passing from $A_{\mu}$ to $A_{\mu}^{U}$ is that the number of eigenvalues $\lambda_{n}(t)$ passing from positive to negative values is odd as we go from $t=0$ to $t=1$.
-This result follows from a slightly exotic version of the Atiyah-Singer index theorem, called the mod two index theorem, to a certain five-dimensional Dirac operator.
-The five-dimensional Dirac operator of interest is
+Consider now a family of connections~$A_{\mu}^{t}=tA_{\mu}^{U}+(1-t)A_{\mu}$, with $t\in [0,1]$, continuously connecting $A_{\mu}$ with $A_{\mu}^{U}$.
+We can study how the eigenvalues of~$i\Dsl(A_{\mu}^{t})$ flow as a function of~$t$.
+The condition that~$\det i\Dsl$ changes sign means that as~$t$ runs from~0 to~1 there is an odd number of eigenvalues~$\lambda_{n}(t)$ crossing zero.
+This result follows from a slightly exotic version of the Atiyah-Singer index theorem, the mod two index theorem, applied to the five-dimensional Dirac operator